This post may contain affiliate links. Please read our Disclosure Policy.

 My advice is not to keep sourdough discard unless you know you will be using it.
 Don’t be a bread starter hoarder!

-The used sourdough starter loses its vigor once the food is depleted so it will not be sufficient for a beautiful loaf of bread unless it’s fed again but it still has enough energy to act as a leaven in baking goods that use baking powder or baking soda.
+The used sourdough starter loses its vigor once the food is depleted so it will not be sufficient for a beautiful loaf of bread unless it’s fed again.
+But it still has enough energy to act as a leaven in baking goods that use baking powder or baking soda.

 Sweet Sourdough Discard Recipes